homereadings and workshopsbooksinterviewsetcetera

 Her work has been included in many anthologies, including The Long Journey: Pacific Northwest Poets, The Stories That Shape Us: Twenty Women Write About the West, A Formal Feeling Comes, From Here We Speak: An Anthology of Oregon Poetry, The House on Via Gombito, and Hers 3.
 Her poems and memoirs have been published in many literary journals, including Creative Nonfiction, Narrative Magazine, Prairie Schooner, Americas Review, Kenyon Review, ZYZZVA, The American Voice, Poetry London, 13th Moon, The GSU Review, Sonora Review, and The Chattahoochee Review.

-Her other awards include the Andrés Berger Award for Creative Nonfiction, the Dulwich Festival International Poetry Contest, and, with her partner Ruth Gundle, the Stewart H. Holbrook Award for outstanding contributions to Oregon's literary life.
-She is the co-founder of The Flight of the Mind Writing Workshops, which for seventeen years provided two week-long sessions on the McKenzie River, Oregon, bringing together outstanding teachers and participants from all over the U.S. She is one of the founders of Soapstone.
+She is the co-founder of The Flight of the Mind Writing Workshops, which for seventeen years provided two week-long sessions on the McKenzie River, Oregon, bringing together outstanding teachers and participants from all over the U.S. She is one of the founders of Soapstone, a grassroots organization that supports and celebrates women writers.

-In 2011 she collaborated with sculptor and artist, Steve Tilden to create a metal sculpture and a sequence of poems for an exhibition of work focused on horses, shown at the Blackfish Gallery with a reading and discussion.
-She collaborated with New York sculptor Nancy Azara on an artist's book, providing a long poem in six parts entitled "Passages."
-The work was exhibited at Soho's Donahue/Sosinski Gallery in New York in January of 2000 and praised by the New York Times.
-The book was also shown at the Froelick Gallery in Portland, Oregon, in 2001.
+She has collaborated with many artists including, in 2011, with sculptor Steve Tilden to create a metal sculpture and a sequence of poems for an exhibition of work focused on horses, shown at the Blackfish Gallery in Portland, with a reading and discussion.
+In 1999 she collaborated with New York sculptor Nancy Azara on an artist's book, providing a long poem in six parts entitled “Passages.”
+The work was exhibited at Soho's Donahue/Sosinski Gallery in New York and praised by the New York Times.
+The book was also shown at the Froelick Gallery in Portland in 2001.
+Other collaborations include writing the librettos for Mother of Us All (released on CD from Omni Records) and Dreamers: A Winter Solstice Extravaganza, both with music by David York.
+Several of Barrington's poems have been set to music by composers including Salvador Brotons, Margaret Moore, and Christopher Michael Wicks.

 Top